AdityaAdi07/Auto_mail/README.md

 ## Automated Birthday Wishes Mailing Program
--This requires pre setiing of intended persons birthday and respective mail id's, so once it is run daily in local host or a cloud platfomr.
+-This requires pre setting of intended persons birthday and respective mail id's, so once it is run daily in local host or a cloud platform.
 Automatically send birthday wishes to them

 ## Table of Contents
 - [birthday_info](#birthday.csv)